mach-composer/mach-composer-cli/docs/src/topics/integrations/plugin-system.md

 !!! note "Backwards compatibility"
     In order to be backwards compatible, MACH composer itself currently ships the plug-ins that were previously part of MACH composer itself.
-When you specify specific versions of plug-ins, these will alsways prevail and MACH composer will try to download these.
+When you specify specific versions of plug-ins, these will always prevail and MACH composer will try to download these.

 ## Overriding plugin behaviour